Olga Ravn: Work

+Ravn was editor on the 2015 book of Tove Ditlevsen works Jeg ville være enke, og jeg ville være digter: Glemte tekster af Tove Ditlevsen (I Wanted to Be a Widow, and I Wanted to Be a Poet: Forgotten Texts by Tove Ditlevsen).

 In 2015 she published her first novel, Celestine, about a boarding school teacher's obsession with a ghost who has much in common with her.
 The main difference between the two, the teacher points out, is that she is not yet dead.

-In 2021, The Employees: A workplace novel of the 22nd century appears, a novel of work and life aboard a ship in deep space in the future.
-This novel was shortlisted for the 2021 International Booker Prize and in 2022 for the inaugural Ursula K. Le Guin Prize for Fiction.
+In 2021, The Employees: A workplace novel of the 22nd century appeared, a novel of work and life aboard a ship in deep space in the future.
+This novel was shortlisted for the 2021 International Booker Prize and in 2022 for the inaugural Ursula K. Le Guin Prize.

 Ravn regularly posts short writings, videos and pictures on her blog and Tumblr account.

 Critical reception

 Ravn was positively reviewed in the autumn edition of the Danish Literary Magazine in 2011, which described her upcoming poetry collection, Jeg æder myself som lyng, as "a passionate, lyrical collection that deals with freeing oneself from the role of young girl".
 The book was also said to have received positive reviews from Danish critics who described it as "bursting with talent" and "ambitious and well-wrought".

 On Celestine, Søren Kassebeer of Berlingske compliments the author on her use of language: "She can achieve so incredibly much with words...
 There seem to be no limits to her ability to create images."
 Nevertheless, although he finds Celestine readable, he does not regard it a complete success, commenting that it constantly dwells on feelings expressed either by the narrator or the ghost, rather than simply saying what needs to be said.
 Lilian Munk Rösing of Politiken is particularly impressed with Ravn's use of images and metaphore, becoming totally obsessed with the author's command of powerful, at times humorous language.
 Victor Malm writing in Sydsvenskan says: "The novel [resembles] Marguerite Duras and Clarice Lispector.
 Through an intensive rinsing stream of scenes, images and memories an empty feeling of life ahead is evoked."

 In 2019, Ravn was awarded the Beatrice Prize.
 Her novel, The Employees, was shortlisted for the International Booker Prize.